Last Updated on

 1) Now that you know how to recognize areas in the terrain that may provide water, on the ground and in the desert or barren wilderness try to locate a dry stream bed lined with green vegetation.

 2) Once located, your next step is to determine the best place to dig your first seep.

 Remember, even if there’s no water above ground, that water may still be there; however, the stream may run underground, even if it’s just a trickle.

-2) As you're inspecting bends in a dry stream bed, look for dirt that is a shade darker than the surrounding dirt.
-Also, look for dirt that is lower in the ground than other areas of dirt in the area you're inspecting -- a shallow depression or natural bowl.
-That can be the first place you start digging -- the lowest point.
+1) Follow a dry stream bed until it bends.
+Look for water (in the ground) on the outside bend — that is where gravity would pull the most water when that creek had water running above ground (following a rare rain, for example) and where an underground trickle may still exist if being fed by a spring from a higher elevation.2) As you’re inspecting bends in a dry stream bed, look for dirt that is a shade darker than the surrounding dirt.
+Also, look for dirt that is lower in the ground than other areas of dirt in the area you’re inspecting — a shallow depression or natural bowl.
+That can be the first place you start digging — the lowest point.

 4) Go rest for a few minutes; return to the hole and inspect if for small amounts of water collecting in the area that you’ve dug out.
 This will signify that yes, indeed, a trickle of water is traveling through the ground soil.

 5) If no water has appeared, you can head further inland (to a higher or lower elevation) along that path of dark green vegetation, and try digging in a second location.
 The trickle stream may be a bit stronger there.
 If not, continue to search.